Colloquium: Spintronics in graphene and other two-dimensional materials: Introduction

 In the solid state electrons usually move much slower than light, with a speed $v\ll c$.
 However, relativistic corrections are not completely negligible, representing both a major limitation to spin transport and a source of opportunities for spin injection, manipulation and detection.
 The leading correction in $v/c$ is provided by the Hamiltonian

 where $m$ is the electron mass and $\mathbf{p}$ and $\mathbf{s}=\left(s_x,s_y,s_z\right)$ represent the linear momentum and spin operators, respectively.
 In a solid, $V$ is just the crystalline potential. {\red As a first approximation, we can consider an atomic insulator, where electrons are bound to the nuclei of the constituents of the solid by a hydrogen-like potential of the form $V(r)\propto Z/r$, $Z$ being the atomic number.
 Eq. ~\eqref{eq:so_general} can be written as $\mathcal{H}_{SO}=\Delta_{SO}\mbox{ }\mathbf{L}\cdot\mathbf{s}$, where $\mathbf{L}=\mathbf{r}\times\mathbf{p}$ is the angular momentum operator and $\Delta_{SO}\propto Z/r^3$.
 The averaged \textit{intra-atomic} spin-orbit coupling (SOC) is dominated by electrons close to the nucleus, at distances of the order of the Bohr radius, $r\sim a_B\propto Z^{-1}$, for which the nuclear field remains almost unscreened.
 Since the probability of finding an electron near the nucleus scales as $\sim Z^{-2}$ \cite{Landau_book}, the intra-atomic SOC constant goes like $\Delta_{SO}\propto Z^2$: the heavier the atom, the larger the relativistic effect.
 In fact, the fast decay of the spin-orbit interaction with the distance to the nucleus justifies a tight-binding description.
-For the same reasons, relativistic corrections are smaller for bands built up from higher atomic orbitals.}
+For the same reasons, relativistic corrections are smaller for bands built up from higher atomic orbitals.} {\purple Such $Z^2$ dependence of SOC in elemental 2D materials has recently been demonstrated by \citet{kurpas_spin-orbit_2019}.}

 The spin quantum number reflects the way that the electronic wave function transforms under rotations.
 Hence, the point group of the lattice (the set of proper and improper rotations that leave invariant the crystal structure) has a strong influence on the relativistic corrections to the electronic bands.
 The basis of Bloch states around high-symmetry points of the Brillouin zone must be adapted to the irreducible representations of the so-called \textit{double group} \cite{Dresselhaus}, consisting of the original symmetry operations plus the rotation by $2\pi$ along one of the principal axis of the crystal that defines the natural spin quantization.
 For 2D materials, this is usually the axis perpendicular to the plane of the crystal.
 The bands are described in terms of the direct product $\Gamma\times D_{1/2}$, where $\Gamma$ labels the irreducible representation associated with the orbital part of the wave function, and $D_{1/2}$ is the spinor representation generated by Pauli matrices $s_i$.
 This group-theory approach can be simplified in practice.
 Typically, the strength of the spin-orbit interaction is much weaker than the energy separation between states labeled by different angular-momentum numbers.
 Therefore, the main orbital character of the bands does not change much, and the indices associated with the irreducible representations of the original point group are still good quantum numbers.